zxkane/alibabacloud-microservice-demo/infrastructure/README.md

 ```

 ## App cluster
-This stack would create an ECS cluster for eCommence application powered by serverless container **fargate**.
+This stack would create an ECS cluster for eCommence application powered by serverless container **fargate**, which depends on the docker image created by `Devops pipeline`.

 - Microservice management / orchestration -- ECS
 - Service Registration / Service Discovery -- Cloud Map